Court of Chancery: Other officers of the Court

 From an early period, the Court was also assisted by two registrars, who enrolled decrees of the court and orders; their books documented the legal precedent set by the court.
 At the same time, two examiners were appointed to assist the master of the rolls in examining witnesses.
 The positions were regularly and openly sold by the master of the rolls and lord chancellor – masters in Chancery went for £6,000 in 1625.
-To avoid the sale of offices, and due to the corruption of many court officials, an Act was passed that year requiring that fees be paid directly into the Bank of England, and creating an Accountant-General to oversee the financial aspects of the court.
+To avoid the sale of offices, and due to the corruption of many court officials, an act was passed that year requiring that fees be paid directly into the Bank of England, and creating an Accountant-General to oversee the financial aspects of the court.
 In 1813 the first vice-chancellor was appointed to deal with the increasing number of cases submitted to the Court.
-With the backlog growing larger, two more were appointed in 1841 under a second Act of Parliament, although this provided for two life appointments, not two new positions; when the new vice-chancellors died, there could be no replacements.
+With the backlog growing larger, two more were appointed in 1841 under the Court of Chancery Act 1841 (5 Vict. c.
+5), although this provided for two life appointments, not two new positions; when the new vice-chancellors died, there could be no replacements.
 With the dissolution of the Court in 1873, the position of vice-chancellor ceased to exist.